AnielaMW/git-interview-baseline/README.md

 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```

 Two days ago we started working on our new-feature.
 Yesterday we were almost done.
 Today we made progress, but it's still broken.

-In our current state, if we had to push the repository live and deploy the latest version of our code to production, our users would see a half-finished, currently broken new-feature.
+In the current state, if we had to push the repository live and deploy the latest version of our code to production, our users would see a half-finished, currently broken new-feature.
 That's no good.

-But no big deal, right?
 We can just wait until we're done with new-feature to deploy our code and push the repository live to our users.
+It's no big deal, right?

+Wrong.
+It's about to become a very big deal.

-Here's what happens though.
-We notice a big bug that is currently breaking the application for all users.
-The bug is an easy fix, one simple change and deploy of your code can make everything work again.
-Unfortunately, even if you made that commit, you can't currently deploy it because while that commit might fix the bug, you'd still be pushing your half-finished and broken new-feature.
+Suddenly we notice a big bug, the mother of all bugs, and it's currently breaking the application for all users.
+The bug is an easy fix, one simple change and deploy of our code can make everything work again.

+Unfortunately, even if we make that commit, we can't currently deploy it because while that commit might fix the bug, we'd still be pushing our half-finished and broken new-feature.

 ```
 r4212d1 Fix to application breaking bug (aviflombaum, just now)